quarkslab/irma/frontend/overview.rst

 * A worker that will handle scan submission to the **Brain** and store the results of analyzes scheduled by the **Brain**.
 The worker relies on Celery, a python-based distributed task queue.
-* An hybrid database server (SQL/mongodb) is used to store results of analyzes made on each file submitted either by the web graphical interface or the CLI client.
+* An database server (PostgreSQL) is used to store results of analyzes made on each file submitted either by the web graphical interface or the CLI client.